mattkocak/powerbi-visuals-slicerbutton/README.md

 # Slicer Button

 ## Description
-A button that allows one to apply multiple slicers in a specified, predetermined way simply by clicking on it.
+A button in Power BI that allows one to apply multiple slicers in a specified, predetermined way simply by clicking on it.
 A particularly powerful use case is making this button a transparent overlay over a [Card](https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-card) visual.
 This essentially turns the Card visual into a clickable slicer without any of the potential limitations of a bookmark, which is the alternative to accomplish this.

 <img width="127" alt="Card Overlay Example" src="https://user-images.githubusercontent.com/21995128/176468412-4afa21c0-43f2-4bdb-adcf-3e355e7a0e3f.png">